ggagnon76/token-independence/README.md

 [![GitHub downloads (latest)](https://img.shields.io/badge/dynamic/json?label=Downloads@latest&query=assets[?(@.name.includes('zip'))].download_count&url=https://api.github.com/repos/ggagnon76/token-independence/releases/latest&color=green)](https://github.com/ggagnon76/token-independence/releases/latest)
 # Token-Independence
-Allow tokens to live and work in scenes free of their actor overlords!
+Allow tokens to live and fully function in scenes, free of their actor overlords!

 WARNING: This module is very much an ALPHA and has barely had any testing.
 If using this module causes loss of data or corrupts a world, you have been warned.